 There are extremely serious consequences for disregarding these duties and prematurely leaving an injury or wrongful death car crash site.
 A motorist who fails to comply can be criminally charged with an offense called “leaving the scene of an accident” — better known as hit and run.

-If you were the victim of a hit and run driver in Texas, you should speak with an experienced accident attorney immediately.
+If you were the victim of a hit-and-run driver in Texas, you should speak with an experienced accident attorney immediately.
 In addition to the prosecutor filing criminal charges, you may be able to file a civil (non-criminal) suit against the driver who hit you.

-What’s The First Thing You Should Do After An Accident in TX?
+What’s The First Thing You Should Do After an Accident in TX?

 Once you’ve taken care of the immediate health and safety priorities, it’s time to start dealing with some other considerations.

 First, determine if your vehicle is obstructing traffic.
-If so, you should move your vehicle provided it is safe to do so.
+If so, you should move your vehicle, provided it is safe to do so.
 Do not risk further injury simply to avoid the temporary inconvenience of a traffic jam.

 If you do decide to move your vehicle, try to take photographs of the accident beforehand.
 Try to get photos from as many different angles as possible, ideally supplemented by video footage.
 Additionally, don’t forget to document the area around the vehicles, which can also provide key information.
 Details like matted grass or tire skid marks can tell investigators and crash analysts much about the sequence of events leading up to the accident.